Verstappen wins 1st F1 title with last lap pass of Hamilton

 Red Bull won its first F1 title since 2013; Mercedes had won every championship since.

-Mercedes boss Toto Wolff was incredulous on the radio, demanding “the last lap be reinstated.”

 “Toto, it’s called a motor race,” Masi tersely replied.
-“We want car racing.”
+“We went car racing.”

 Hamilton received a long hug from his father, who then went to the Red Bull garage and hugged both Verstappen and Verstappen’s father.
 Jos Verstappen was himself a former F1 driver and raised his 24-year-old son to become a world champion.